CardoCodes/deep-scratch/README.md

 This is an MIT Press book by Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
 It is available for free online at http://www.deeplearningbook.org/.

 ## Deep Learning From Scratch
 Deep Learning From Scartch by Seth Weidman is a book published by O'Reilly Media.
-It is available for free purchase at https://www.oreilly.com/library/view/deep-learning-from/9781492041405/
+It is available for purchase at https://www.oreilly.com/library/view/deep-learning-from/9781492041405/